Differences Between Solid Gold, Gold Front & Back, Rolled Gold & Plate

-This post will help you to understand the differences between the terms and enable you to get the best collectibles which will retain their pleasing appearance without any need for cleaning or maintenance.
+This post will help you to understand the differences between the terms and enable you to purchase the best collectibles which will retain their pleasing appearance without any need for cleaning or maintenance.

 This term is often used to describe hallmarked gold.
 The benefits of purchasing items comprising from hallmarked gold are that you are given precise information, the purity of the precious metal is guaranteed and that these items are valuable.
 Hallmarked gold will not tarnish or corrode.
 Gold is the most non-reactive metal, which means that it never reacts with oxygen and is therefore highly durable.
 Gold unearthed after thousands of years has been found in good condition.

 English assayed gold will be stamped with the carat of gold for example - 9c, 9ct, (375), 14c, 14 ct, 15c, 15ct or 18c, 18ct and often the maker's mark.